 Plantains become sweeter and less starchy as they ripen, but they also lose their firmness.
 That is not ideal for this recipe.
 You'll find it best to use plantains that are still green and just starting to ripen, showing a touch of yellow on the skin.

 - Slice the ends off of each plantain, then slice the unpeeled plantains crosswise into 1 1/2-inch wide circles.

 - Place the plantain slices in a bowl of salted water to soak for 1 hour.

-- Peel the plantain slices.
-If the peel does not come off easily, make a slit through the skin with a sharp knife first, and then peel it off.
+- After soaking, peel the plantain slices.
+If the peel does not come off easily, make a slit through the skin with a sharp knife, then peel it off.
 Place the peeled plantain slices on paper towels and pat dry.

-- Heat 1-2 inches of vegetable oil in a heavy skillet to 350 degrees.
-Place plantain slices in the oil and cook until golden (plantain should sizzle gently), working in batches if necessary.
-Drain on paper towels.
+- Place plantain slices in the oil and cook until golden (the plantain should sizzle gently).
+Work in batches if necessary and drain on paper towels.

-- Use the bottom of a glass or bottle to smash/flatten the slices of plantain into disks about 1/3-1/2 inch thick.
+- Use the bottom of a glass or bottle to flatten the slices of plantain into disks about 1/3- to 1/2-inch thick.